How does this company make money?

 What does this company depend on?

-The operation depends on five named upstream inputs: the Macau gaming concession issued by the Macau SAR government, Nevada gaming licenses issued by the Nevada Gaming Commission, a Massachusetts gaming license issued by the Massachusetts Gaming Commission, high-limit gaming equipment from suppliers such as Scientific Games, and luxury brand retail partnerships including Chanel and Louis Vuitton.
+The company cannot operate without its gaming concession from the Macau SAR government, its gaming licences from the Nevada Gaming Commission and the Massachusetts Gaming Commission, high-limit gaming equipment from suppliers like Scientific Games, and its luxury retail partnerships with brands including Chanel and Louis Vuitton.

 Who depends on this company?